 Besides such briefings, articles and reports relevant to the Group's businesses are also circulated to the directors for information.
-Furthermore, to enhance understanding of the Group's businesses and engagement with its stakeholders, our directors regularly visit the Group's operations in different locations.
-In 2016, the directors went to India, China and Myanmar, visiting our facilities and meeting with government officials as well as key customers and partners.
-In conjunction with the visits, the directors also attended the opening ceremony of our Sembcorp Gayatri Power Complex in India as well as the groundbreaking ceremony of the Nanjing International Water Hub in China.
+Furthermore, to enhance directors' understanding of the Group's businesses and promote their active engagement and stronger relationships with the Group's stakeholders, they regularly visit the Group's operations in different key markets.
+In 2018, the directors visited our facilities and met with government officials as well as key customers and partners as part of the board's off-site meeting in the UK.